Mountain Area Land Trust News Spring 2017

 Floyd Hill Open Space

 Mountain Area Land Trust (MALT) has closed on a Conservation Easement on 108 acres on Floyd Hill Open Space protecting this land in perpetuity.
 MALT led the way for the purchase of this meadow and forested area of land highly visible off I-70 on North Floyd Hill, located within Clear Creek County.
 The Trust for Public Land (TPL) managed the purchase transaction of the property with Clear Creek County contributing $300,000, Jefferson County contributing $200,000 and Great Outdoors Colorado (GOCO) granting $545,000 towards the purchase price and due diligence.
 The land was conveyed on March 17, 2017 to Clear Creek and Jefferson Counties and will be directly managed as public open space by Clear Creek County, with the Conservation Easement ensuring its permanent protection being held by MALT.
-Read more about this project.
+Clear Creek Open Space plans to open the Floyd Hill Open Space to public usage in early June.
+A temporary parking area will be defined as well as a preliminary trail through the meadow to connect to existing two track roads.

 Former Bronco Reggie Rivers will be event auctioneer